-Acceptance by the Management Company of switching instructions will be subject to the availability of the New Class and to the compliance with any eligibility requirements and/or other specific conditions attached to the New Class (such as minimum subscription and holding amounts).
+Acceptance by the Management Company of switching instructions will be subject to the availability of the New Class and to the compliance with any eligibility requirements and/ or other specific conditions attached to the New Class (such as minimum subscription and holding amounts and regarding ELTIF Funds, investor eligibility criteria in accordance with article 30 of the ELTIF Regulation).
 A switch transaction is processed as a redemption from the Original Class followed by a subscription into the New Class.